CLIMAAX/HEATWAVES/Heat_Wave_risk_descrtiption.md

 =======================
 **Heat-wave definition**

 Multiple methodologies can define the heat wave.
 But in general, the heat-wave is determined by the air temperature and the duration (days) thresholds.
+Thus the most frequent definition of a heat wave is the occurrence of at least multiple consecutive days with the maximum air (and minimum air temperature depending on the methodology) temperature over a certain treshold.

 **Risk Assessment methodology**